 People from CALD backgrounds often require aged care services sensitive to their specific cultural, spiritual, dietary and linguistic needs.

-This type of care becomes especially important for CALD older people because they may gradually forget English and revert to their ‘mother tongue’.
+This type of care becomes especially important for older CALD people because they may gradually forget English, which can be a second language, and revert to their ‘mother tongue’.

 The negative effects of ageing, through loss and diminished responsibilities, can frequently lead to the devalued status of older and frail aged people.